Compliments and Concerns

 If you have a concern, please speak directly to your physician or care team member or ask to speak with the unit manager.
 The Quality and Patient Safety Office is also available to you for assistance in resolving any complaints.

-The Quality and Patient Safety Office is here to support you through your experience at the hospital and assist you with questions or concerns.
+The Manager of Quality and Patient Safety will support you through your experience at the hospital and assist you with questions or concerns.
 Whether you have a complaint, a suggestion or a compliment, we’d like to hear your feedback.
 Our goal is to improve safety and quality of care at Ross Memorial Hospital.

 When To Contact Quality and Patient Safety Office